Watch a Short Video

 The mission of Workforce Development, Aging and Community Services (WDACS) is to connect communities and improve the lives of all generations in Los Angeles County.
 We achieve our mission through effective, partnership-driven services and initiatives that:

 - Connect individuals to careers and employers to a skilled workforce

 - Ensure the well-being of older and dependent adults in the community

 - Resolve conflict and improve human relations in our diverse County

-Cynthia Banks joined CSS in 2003 as Chief Deputy and was appointed Director in 2006 by the Board of Supervisors.
-She oversees the Area Agency on Aging, Adult Protective Services, Workforce Investment Act and community-based programs.
-In her role as Director, she is responsible for the delivery of many services to the citizens of Los Angeles County, including employment and training, quality of life programs for older and disabled adults, the Human Relations Commission and the Office of the Ombudsman.
+Cynthia Banks joined WDACS in 2003 as Chief Deputy and was appointed Director in 2006 by the Board of Supervisors.
+She oversees the Area Agency on Aging, Adult Protective Services, Workforce Innovation & Opportunity Act and community-based programs.
+In her role as Director, she is responsible for the delivery of many services to the citizens of Los Angeles County, including employment and training, quality of life programs for older and disabled adults, and the Human Relations Commission.
 She is the vice chair of California’s Association of Area Agencies on Aging.
 She is a graduate of Cal State Dominguez Hills and is a frequent speaker on workforce and aging issues nationally.